top of page

 Ken Saro-Wiwa,

-Writer, teacher, television producer, and social rights activist executed in 1995
+Writer, teacher, television producer, and social rights activist

 Human Rights & Self-Determination